Container

 A spine car with a 20 ft tank container and an open-top intermodal shipping container with canvas cover.

 Intermediate bulk containers, commonly used in industrial settings for the handling, transport, and storage of liquids, semi-solids, pastes, or solids.

-A container is any receptacle or enclosure for holding a product used in storage, packaging, and transportation, including shipping.
+A container is any receptacle or enclosure for holding an item.
+Things kept inside a container are protected on several sides by being inside its structure.
+Humans have used containers for at least 100,000 years, and possibly for millions of years.
+Containers are used in storage, packaging, and transportation, including shipping.

+Description

+A container is any receptacle or enclosure for holding an item used in storage, packaging, and transportation, including shipping.
+A container can also be considered as a basic tool, consisting of any device creating a partially or fully enclosed space that can be used to contain, store, and transport objects or materials.

-Things kept inside of a container are protected on several sides by being inside of its structure.
+Things kept inside a container are protected on several sides by being inside its structure.
 The term is most frequently applied to devices made from materials that are durable and are often partly or completely rigid.

-A container can also be considered as a basic tool, consisting of any device creating a partially or fully enclosed space that can be used to contain, store, and transport objects or materials.
+Humans have used containers for at least 100,000 years and possibly for millions of years.